88lexd/group-expense-splitter/README.md

 ===============
 Expense Details
 ===============
-alex has spent:
+ALEX has spent:
  - $200 on dinner
-jay has spent:
+JAY has spent:
- - $100 on drinks (split with: jay, mandy) lambo has spent:
+ - $100 on drinks (split with: jay, mandy)
+LAMBO has spent:
  - $200 on hotel
-mandy has no expenses
+MANDY has no expenses

 The group has spent a total of: $500.00

 =========================
 Group Debt/Credit Totals
 =========================
+** Creditors **
-alex is receiving $100.00 from the group based on:
+ALEX is receiving $100.00 from the group based on:
  - Credit: $200.00
  - Debt: -$100.00
-jay owes $50.00 to the group money based on:
- - Credit: $100.00
- - Debt: -$150.00
-lambo is receiving $100.00 from the group based on:
+LAMBO is receiving $100.00 from the group based on:
  - Credit: $200.00
  - Debt: -$100.00

+** Debtors **
-mandy owes $150.00 to the group money based on:
+MANDY owes $150.00 to the group based on:
  - Credit: $0.00
  - Debt: -$150.00
+JAY owes $50.00 to the group based on:
+ - Credit: $100.00
+ - Debt: -$150.00

 =========================
 Group Payout Information
 =========================
+Note: Highest debtors will repay highest creditors first
- - JAY pays ALEX $50.00
+ - MANDY pays ALEX $100.00
- - MANDY pays ALEX $50.00
+ - MANDY pays LAMBO $50.00
- - MANDY pays LAMBO $100.00
+ - JAY pays LAMBO $50.00

+Script Completed!
 ```